Muslim Sicily: Aftermath

 "Lombard" pogroms against Muslims started in the 1160s.
 Muslim and Christian communities in Sicily became increasingly geographically separated.
-The island's Muslim communities were mainly isolated beyond an internal frontier which divided the south and western half of the island from the Christian north and eastern half.
-Sicilian Muslims, a subject population, were dependent on the mercy of their Christian masters and, ultimately, on royal protection.
-After King William the Good died in 1189 royal protection was lifted, and the door was opened for widespread attacks against the island's Muslims.
+Though likely still a majority, the island's Muslim communities were mainly isolated beyond an internal frontier that divided the south and western half of the island from the Christian north and eastern half; in particular, the northeast region of Val Demone had remained predominantly Byzantine Greek and Christian, even during Islamic rule.
+As a subject people, Sicilian Muslims became dependent on the mercy of their Christian masters and, ultimately, on royal protection.
+After King William the Good died in 1189, royal protection was lifted, and the door was opened for widespread attacks against the island's Muslims.
 This destroyed any lingering hope of coexistence, however unequal the respective populations might have been.
 The death of Henry VI and his wife Constance a year later plunged Sicily into political turmoil.
-With the loss of royal protection and with Frederick II still an infant in papal custody Sicily became a battleground for rival German and papal forces.
+With the loss of royal protection and with Frederick II still an infant in papal custody, Sicily became a battleground for rival German and papal forces.
 The island's Muslim rebels sided with German warlords like Markward von Anweiler.
-In response, Innocent III declared a crusade against Markward, alleging that he had made an unholy alliance with the Saracens of Sicily.
-Nevertheless, in 1206 that same pope attempted to convince the Muslim leaders to remain loyal.
-By this time the Muslim rebellion was in full swing.
+In response, Pope Innocent III declared a crusade against Markward, alleging that he had made an unholy alliance with the Saracens of Sicily.
+Nevertheless, in 1206 Innocent III had attempted to convince Muslim leaders to remain loyal.
+By this time, the Muslim rebellion was in full swing.
 They were in control of Jato, Entella, Platani, Celso, Calatrasi, Corleone (taken in 1208), Guastanella and Cinisi.
 Muslim revolt extended throughout a whole stretch of western Sicily.
 The rebels were led by Muhammad Ibn Abbād.
 He called himself the "prince of believers", struck his own coins, and attempted to find Muslim support from other parts of the Muslim world.

 However, Frederick II, no longer a child, responded by launching a series of campaigns against the Muslim rebels in 1221.
 The Hohenstaufen forces rooted out the defenders of Jato, Entella, and the other fortresses.
-Rather than exterminate the Muslims who numbered about 60,000.
-In 1223, Frederick II and the Christians began the first deportations of Muslims to Lucera in Apulia.
+Rather than exterminate the Muslims. who numbered about 60,000, in 1223, Frederick II began deporting them to Lucera in Apulia.
 A year later, expeditions were sent against Malta and Djerba, to establish royal control and prevent their Muslim populations from helping the rebels.
-Paradoxically, in this era the Saracen archers were a common component of these "Christian" armies and the presence of Muslim contingents in the imperial army remained a reality even under Manfred and Conradin.
+Paradoxically, Saracen archers remained a common component of these "Christian" armies and the presence of Muslim contingents in the imperial army remained a reality even under Manfred and Conradin.